 Step one – Your online shopping idea.

 For a better chance of success when starting your online shop and to keep costs down, try and keep it simple.
-Sell only one product or one category of products to begin with.
+Sell only one product or one category of products

 Step two – Sourcing a product for your online store